Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Vi Johnson from Moorpark, CA

 This spirited dessert is usually prepared as summer fruits come into season but here, this old-time European favorite has been adapted to the off-season using fresh ingredients if available, frozen berries and canned fruit where necessary.
-Have a large crock or glass jars ready.
-Store in a cool dark place, as it gets better with age.

 Dip cookies in sherry and layer on base of dish.
 Mix melted chocolate or coco powder with custard.
 Put thin layer of custard to cover.